Fabrizio-Caruso/CROSS-LIB/docs/LINUX_SETUP.md

 We give here the procedure to install Cross-Lib and its dependencies under Linux.
 In particular this procedure is the one used for LUBUNTU 21.10.
 On other distributions the same procedure or a similar one can be used depending on how packages are handled.
 Even under Windows with Cygwin many of these steps are similar but no `apt` commands are used.
-Use the `setup.exe` instead.

 We do not cover *all* supported compilers here.
 We cover the fully supported ones under Linux.
 In particular we describe how to install:
 - `GCC` for native compilation
-- `CC65` for MOS 6502 targets
+- `CC65` for MOS 6502-based targets
-- `Z88DK` for Zilog 80, Intel 8080/5 and GBZ80 targets
+- `Z88DK` for Zilog 80, Intel 8080-based targets
-- `CMOC` for Motorola 6809 targets
+- `CMOC` for Motorola 6809-based targets
-- `ACK` for Intel 8088 and other targets (partially supported and currently only used for one game)
+- `ACK` for Intel 8088-based targets and other targets (partially supported and currently only used for one game)
+- `LCC1802` for RCA COSMAC 1802-based targets has experimental support under Linux (not tested)

 -----------------------------
 ## Python Installation